-Our safety culture and the implementation of the Target Zero program is modeled by each employee and led by our President and Chief Executive Officer, who is responsible for setting the tone at the top.
-Under COBI, all employees are empowered, and actively encouraged by management, to challenge unsafe acts and conditions, including by exercising his or her "STOP WORK" authority, and participate in safety improvements by the Company.
+We have a strong safety culture committed to zero accidents and zero harm.
+Our safety culture and the implementation of our safety program, Target Zero, is modeled and owned by each employee and led by our President and Chief Executive Officer, who is responsible for setting the tone at the top.
+Under our Code of Business Integrity, all employees are empowered, and actively encouraged by management, to challenge unsafe acts and conditions, including by exercising his or her "STOP WORK" authority, and participate in safety improvements by the Company.
 This culture is further exemplified by our status as a founding member of HeliOffshore, an organization dedicated to collaboration across the offshore helicopter industry to improve safety around the world.